Removing Backups from Capacity or Archive Tier

-To remove moved or copied backups from the capacity extent, use the Delete from disk feature, as described in Deleting Backups from Object Storage Repositories.
+To remove moved or copied backups from capacity or archive extent, use the Delete from disk feature, as described in Deleting Backups from Object Storage Repositories.

 Consider the following:

-- When removing offloaded backup files from the backup chain that was created with the Per-VM method, the associated blocks of data will be removed from the capacity extent altogether.
+- When removing offloaded backup files from the backup chain that was created with the per-machine method, the associated blocks of data will be removed from the capacity or archive extent altogether.

-For more information about Per-VM backups, see Per-VM Backup Files.
+For more information about per-machine backups, see Per-Machine Backup Files.

 - When removing offloaded backup files from the backup chain that was created as a single storage backup file, then nothing will be removed until either of the following occurs: